Advice from an Educational Supervisor Representative

-I recently sat, as an Educational Supervisor representative, on the panel assessing those due to progress from ST2 to ST3.
+I recently sat on the panel assessing those due to progress from ST2 to ST3.
 A few points arose that may be worth sharing with all Educational Supervisors.
 I hope they are some use.

 - All trainees who were moving years were interviewed as well as having their e-portfolios vetted (this is now only a random 10%, high flyers and any trainees who are under performing).
 Therefore, GPSTs must make every effort to sell themselves as committed and reflective learners through their e-portfolio.